mrdavid/Buchnotizen/README.md

 I started this log on October 30th, 2012.
 I list all books I read.

 ### Statistics
-Total number of books read: 49
+Total number of books read: 50
-Books per month: 1.2
+Books per month: 1.22

 ### List of books
+*The Old Man and the Sea*, Ernest Hemingway
+Finished: 2016.01.22

 *The Monocle Guide to Good Business*, Monocle
 Finished: 2016.01.11